AJNAS67/Data-structure/Readme.md

 file 'linked_list' used singly list
-** preppend ,in preppend methord used to add element to bigning of linked list ** append ,in append methord used to add elements to end of linked list ** inset, inset methord used to insert value in specified location ** reverse ,reverse methord used to reverse the array
+** prepend ,in prepend methord used to add element to bigning of linked list ** append ,in append methord used to add elements to end of linked list ** inset, inset methord used to insert value in specified location ** reverse ,reverse methord used to reverse the array